 For new graduate students, beginning your studies on a new campus may be both exciting and overwhelming.
 You may wonder: Where are the recreation centers on campus?
 What benefits do I get with the university health insurance plan?
-Where are the libraries?
+How do I apply for California residency?

 For answers to these questions and more, attend New Graduate Student Orientation (NGSO) on August 22 — your one-stop event to learn what you need to know to get your life as a graduate student up and running.

 “NGSO provides vital information on a variety of topics,” says Ellen Gobler, Senior Public Events Manager in the Graduate Division, “including student health services, professional development resources, accessing campus libraries and other resources.
 Workshops offer insights into, for example, getting effective mentoring, maintaining good mental and physical health, and ways you can advocate for yourself and others.
 We’re also excited to announce that NGSO is going paperless this year – students can download The GradBook guide on the UC Berkeley Events App to get access to the NGSO schedule, handouts, and graduate events year-round.”

 The day will also provide opportunities to complete the Mandatory Sexual Violence and Sexual Harassment Prevention Training, a requirement for all incoming graduate students.
 Four sessions will be held throughout the day; students are encouraged to RSVP in advance, as space is limited.
 (Some colleges, schools, and departments are holding sessions as part of their own orientation activities; a list of those groups can be found here.)